FLAMEGPU/FLAMEGPU2/README.md

 cmake --build . --config Release --target flamegpu boids_bruteforce --verbose
 ```

+*Note, CUDA must be installed after Visual Studio, otherwise CMake may fail to detect CUDA and the configuration stage will fail.*

 #### Configuring and Building a single example

 It is also possible to configure and build individual examples as standalone CMake projects.